HenryPenton/word-frequency/README.md

 allFrequencyCount("I am a sentence", "sentence"); // => Map{ 'I' => 0.25; 'am' => 0.25; 'a' => 0.25; 'sentence' => 0.25; };
 ```

-Full stops, exclamation marks and question marks are removed from sentences before processing.
 All words are processed in the lower case.
+The following punctuation is removed from text before processing:

+- ?
+- !
+- .
+- ,
+- ;
+- :
+- ()
+- []
+- "
+- '
+- &
+- /